 For cases where low risk of reoffending is found, notification must be made only to those law enforcement agencies the registered offender is likely to encounter.
 In cases of moderate reoffending risk, community organizations, including schools, sport organizations, and church programs must also be notified.
 When the factors indicate a high risk of re-offense, notification to the broader community is required.

 Convicted sex offenders do not need to remain on the registry for the rest of their lives.
 Individuals who can submit proof they have not committed an offense within 15 years after their conviction or release from prison can apply to the New Jersey Superior Court to end their reporting obligations.
 With the assistance of an experienced sex crime defense lawyer, the applicant can show the Court they are not likely to pose a threat to the safety of others in the future.

 The civil rights of registered sex offenders cannot be violated by the inappropriate use of the information found in the Megan’s Law registry.
 Registry information cannot be used to deny insurance, loans, credit, education, scholarships, or other benefits.
 When this occurs, a registered sex offender is entitled to enforce their own legal rights.

-If you or a loved one was arrested or charged with a sex crime or has questions about whether the requirements of Megan’s Law apply to you, the experienced South Jersey sex crime defense lawyers at the Law Offices of Robert N. Agre are ready to assist you.
+If you or a loved one was arrested or charged with a sex crime or has questions about whether the requirements of Megan’s Law apply to you, the experienced a South Jersey sex crime defense lawyer at the Law Offices of Robert N. Agre is ready to assist you.
 With offices conveniently located in Haddonfield, New Jersey, we serve clients throughout South Jersey, including Burlington County, Camden County, Gloucester County, and Salem County.
 Call us today to schedule a confidential consultation at 856-428-7797 or submit an online inquiry form.